LazyGNN: Large-Scale Graph Neural Networks via Lazy Propagation: Experiments

-\textbf{Performance analysis.} From the prediction accuracy as summarized in Table~\ref{tab:prediction_acc}, we can make the following observations: (1) LazyGNN achieves state-of-art performance on almost all datasets.
-In particular, LazyGNN achieves $73.2\%$ and $81.0\%$ accuracy on ogbn-arxiv and ogbn-products.
+\textbf{Performance analysis.} From the accuracy as summarized in Table~\ref{tab:prediction_acc}, we can make the following observations: \begin{itemize}[leftmargin=0.15in] \item LazyGNN achieves state-of-art performance on almost all datasets.
+In particular, LazyGNN achieves $73.2\%$ and $82.3\%$ accuracy on ogbn-arxiv and ogbn-products.
 The only exceptions are that GraphSAINT slightly outperforms LazyGNN by $0.2\%$ on REDDIT and that GCNII outperforms LazyGNN by $1.1\%$ on FLICKR.
 However, LazyGNN is much more efficient than GraphSAINT and GCNII in computation and memory cost.
 Note that GCNII achieves the reported performance with 10 transformation layers and 8 propagation layers while LazyGNN only uses 4-layer MLP and 2-layer propagation.
-We believe a stronger performance can be achieved with a more thorough architecture tuning on LazyGNN; (2) Importantly, we observe that full-batch LazyGNN closely matches mini-batch LazyGNN, which indidates that the subgraph sampling in LazyGNN can significantly improve the scalibility (as will be discussed in Section~\ref{sec:efficiency}) but do not heavily hurt the prediction performance.
-Sometimes, LazyGNN even improves the generalization performance due to sampling (such as for REDDIT); (3) LazyGNN also consistently outperforms APPNP with 10 propagation layers, which indicates the advantage of capturing long-distance dependency in graphs by lazy propagation.
-The reproduction of GAS+GCN on YELP is much worse than reported, therefore we omit the result.
+We believe a stronger performance can be achieved with a more thorough architecture tuning on LazyGNN.